Lighthouse-Reports/Q_Alt_News/README.md

 Private repository for working on the alt news networks underpinning the European Q Anon ecosystem in collaboration between Lighthouse Reports, Bloomberg, Tow, and the NZZ.

 # Repo Overview
+Use Rmarkdown files and Jupyter Notebooks and comment or describe what the code is doing.
+If large files cannot be saved in our common repository, use .gitignore to keep them on your disk and save to the Drive instead.

 - Code: this is where our notebooks and markdowns live.
 Use subfolders for specific investigations.
 - Data: This is where the input data that is ingested by various notebooks/markdowns live.
 Use subfolders corresponding to code subfolders
 - Results: This is where you can save tables, figures, CSVs etc. Again, please use the same subfolders as you did for Code and Data.